rehierl/abstract-properties/11-x-setup-of-sets/11-0-setup-of-sets/1-0-setup-simple.md

 more difficult to understand.

 <!-- ======================================================================= -->
-## options for refinment
+## possible variations

-Recall that two non-empty sets can either be disjoint (DI), related (RE), or both sets overlap each other (OV) - in short **DI ex-or RE ex-or OV**.
+Recall that two non-empty sets can either be disjoint (DI), related (RE), or both sets overlap each other (OV) - in short **DI ex-or RE ex-or OV**, or alternatively **DI-RE-OV**.

 Setups will be used to define partial orders based on the relationships between two non-empty sets in it.
-And since partial orders are defined to have directed edges, an order operator must be available that has a notion of **orientation**.
+And since partial orders are defined to have directed edges, an order operator must be available that does support a notion of **orientation**.

 For obvious reasons, neither "disjoint-to" (DI) nor "overlaps-with" (OV) have such a notion of orientation.
 This only leaves the "related-to" (RE) operator as an option.
-Even though "related-to" is itself also without orientation, one can recall that it is defined based upon the **superset-of** operator (default), or alternatively the subset-of operator.
+Even though "related-to" is also without orientation, one can recall that "related-to" is defined based on the **superset-of** operator (default), or alternatively the subset-of operator, both of which are oriented.

 * `(A related-to B) := (A superset-of B) or (B superset-of A)`

-An option for refinement is therefore to choose to redefine "related-to" (RE) such that it is based upon a different operator such that it still implicitly supports a notion of orientation.
+A possible variation is therefore to choose to redefine "related-to" (RE) such that it is based upon a different operator such that it still supports a notion of orientation.

 * `(A related-to B) := (A prefix-of B) or (B prefix-of A)`

 Since an order operator will be based upon the "related-to" operator, one may still choose to restrict the types of relationships two sets in such a setup may have.
-That is a setup may be defined such that sets are not allowed to overlap each other (**DI ex-or RE**).
-Likewise, a setup may be defined such that no disjoint sets are allowed (**RE ex-or OV**).
+That is a setup may be defined such that sets are not allowed to overlap each other (**DI ex-or RE**, or **DI-RE**).
+Likewise, a setup may be defined such that no disjoint sets are allowed (**RE ex-or OV**, or **RE-OV**).
 And finally, one may even completely disallow both of these alternatives such that any two sets are required to related (**RE only** - i.e. total) with each other.

 Note that the "unrelated" (i.e. not related) aspect reflects the case that there is no edge/path between two elements.
 Further restricting the available